rewbs/sd-parseq/README.md

 * contrast: factor by which to adjust the previous last generated image's contrast before feeding to the current generation.
 1 is no change, <1 lowers contrast, >1 increases contract.

-### Prompt interpolation
+### Prompt manipulation

-Parseq provides a further 8 keyframable parameters (`prompt_weight_1` to 'prompt_weight_8') that you can reference in your prompts, and can therefore be used as prompts weights.
-For example, here's a positive prompt that uses Composable Diffusion to interpolate between faces:
+Parseq provides a further 8 keyframable parameters (`prompt_weight_1` to `prompt_weight_8`) that you can reference in your prompts, and can therefore be used as prompts weights.
+You can use any prompt format that will be recognised by a1111, keeping in mind that anything enclosed in `${...}` will be evaluated as a Parseq expression.

+For example, here's a positive prompt that uses [Composable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#composable-diffusion) to interpolate between faces:
 ```
 Jennifer Aniston, centered, high detail studio photo portrait :${prompt_weight_1} AND
 Brad Pitt, centered, high detail studio photo portrait :${prompt_weight_2} AND